1914 Auckland Rugby League season: Round 9

-In the match between Otahuhu and Grafton, M Stanaway, the Otahuhu captain was ordered off the field by referee Tyson.
+In the match between Otahuhu and Grafton, Montrose (Monty) Stanaway, the Otahuhu captain was ordered off the field by referee Tyson for disputing a decision.
+He was the younger brother of Alex Stanaway and Jack Stanaway.
 The match between North Shore and Newton was a farce with Newton only mustering 8 players.
 Two of the spectators joined the Newton team who were being trounced and the match finished 43 to 2 in favour of North Shore.
 The newspapers did not bother recording the point scorers though they did mention that the Shore side gave everybody in the team a chance to kick for goal.

 Final

+A record crowd of 7,000 packed the Victoria Park sidelines with a sum of 300 pounds taken at the gates for the final which was a record for club games in Auckland.
+Ernie Bailey, one of the North Shore forwards dislocated his shoulder 15 minutes before full time but played on.
+Ponsonby played George Gillett at an extremely wide first five position which was criticised as they would indulge in long passing but make little progress, or else Gillett would kick too often.
+Beecham played out of position on the wing partly due to Ponsonby playing an extra back as they had the week prior.

 Top try scorers and point scorers

 None of the North Shore point scorers from their farcical Round 9 match with Newton Rangers were credited and therefore the following lists will be inaccurate as 43 points were scored by them.
-Of note in the point scoring lists is the prodigious scoring of Karl Ifwersen with 66 points.
-Indeed, Grafton only scored 75 points in total.
+Of note in the point scoring lists is the prodigious scoring of Karl Ifwersen with 63 points.
+Indeed, Grafton only scored 75 points in total meaning he in all probability scored the highest percentage of team points in Auckland Rugby League history.

 Lower grades

-Northcote & Birkenhead Ramblers were awarded the second grade championship after August 8 as they were so far ahead of the trailing teams.
-The fourth grade competition was terminated early owing to so many of its players enlisting in the military forces.
 Whilst the draws were published in the New Zealand Herald and Auckland Star each Thursday, the results were only intermittently reported in the same newspapers on the Monday following games.
-On June 20 the Auckland Star gave the standings in all grades ot that point so these tables have been pieced together from those standings and later reported results.
+On June 20 the Auckland Star gave the standings in all grades to that point so these tables have been pieced together from those standings and later reported results.
 As such the standings are incomplete though roughly accurate.
 Grades were made of the following teams with the winning team in bold.